jaumard/trailpack-acl/README.md

 .catch(err => this.app.log.error(err))
 ```

-Then you need to declare an `owners` attributes on your models like this :
+Then you need to have declare a relation with User table and an alias called 'owners'
+We offer a util method for quickly creating an n:m relation between user and items.
+Is accessible from `PermissionService.setOwning([this_model],[all_models])`
 ```
 module.exports = class Item extends Model {
   static config(app, Sequelize) {